willowtreeapps/AXComponentKit/Sources/AXComponentKitTestSupport/AXComponentKitTestSupport.docc/NavigatorFundamentals.md

-# Navigators
+# Navigator Fundamentals
-How to make tests move from one place to another
+How tests move from one place to another

 ``AXScreenNavigator`` is the foundational building block for handling navigation in a UI automation test.
 The navigator itself is generic and takes an `AXScreenModel`, which acts as its source.
 Declaring a new navigator for the first tab screen in our sample app looks like this:
 ```swift